pierrechauvin/fix-protocol-dictionary-json/README.md

 - A "simplified" array of FIX fields, sorted by their tag identifier, containing the following values: Tag, Field Name, Type.
 - An "extended" array of FIX fields, sorted by their tag identifier, containing the following values: Tag, Field Name, Type, Description, [TODO].
 This file is in average larger by [TODO]% of the "simplified" version.

-All JSON-formatted files complies with the standardization proposal from Google [TODO] and RFCxxx [TODO].
+All JSON-formatted files complies with the standardization proposal from Google [TODO] and [IETF RFC 7159] [RFC7159].
 Fields names and descriptions are provided in English, and all files are encoded in UTF-8 [TODO].
 A JSON schema defined in [TODO] allows to validate these files.

 As an exemple, project [TODO] provides a FIX message parser that use all JSON representation of the FIX protocol fields in order to provide a contextual set of information related to each tag present in a given FIX message.